Shadaabkhan-dat/Shadaabkhan-dat/README.md

 -  Hi, I’m Shadaab
--  I’m interested in ...analyzing and working on data
+-  I’m interested in ...analyzing and working on data btw you can call me datahead
 -  I’m currently learning ...Machine Learning
 -  How to reach me ... shadaabk08@gmail.com
 -  Pronouns: ...Shaddy